sslover/designing-for-data-personalization/week10/Twilio-SMS-setup.md

 **Setting up Twilio for SMS**

 1) First and foremost, make sure you have a working node/express app.
-If you have not done that yet, go [here](https://github.com/sslover/node-express-api-boilerplate), download the boilerplate repo, and go through the complete setup.
+If you have not done that yet, go [here](https://github.com/sslover/node-express-api-boilerplate), download the boilerplate repo, and go through **the complete setup**.

 2) Set up an account at Twilio (the SMS service we will be using) - https://www.twilio.com/